Homer S. Ferguson: Later life

 Ferguson served as United States Ambassador to the Philippines from 1955 to 1956 and was judge of the United States Court of Military Appeals in Washington, D.C., from 1956 to until his retirement 1971.
 He served as senior judge on the United States Court of Military Appeals from 1971 to 1976.

 In 1976, he retired and moved back to Michigan and resided in Grosse Pointe until his death in 1982.

 Ferguson's involvement behind the scenes in influencing the failed investigation, trial, and slander of Preston Tucker by the Securities and Exchange Commission has long been speculated.
-Lloyd Bridges portrayed Ferguson in the 1988 film Tucker: The Man and His Dream in which Tucker was played by the elder actor's son Jeff Bridges.
+Ferguson is the main antagonist of the 1988 biopic film Tucker: The Man and His Dream.
+In the film, he is played by Lloyd Bridges, who worked alongside his son Jeff Bridges, who played Tucker.